8ctavio/vergil/apps/docs/src/composables/useModel.md

 # `useModel`

-> Creates or consumes a component model.
+> Creates or wraps a component model.

 ## Usage